Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

 class(ABEV3.SA)
 [1] "xts" "zoo"
 ```
-*getSymbols* has returned an object of type *xts zoo*. *zoo* is a time-series data type considered in R. What really categorize a time-series is a data sequence over time, which makes possible to do sales predictions, for example.
-Note that, we could use any company share for this example, but we preferred to use a company from Brazil Stock Market, in this case, the company AMBEV.
+getSymbols has returned an object of type xts zoo. zoo is a time-series data type considered in R. What categorizes a time-series is a data sequence over time, which makes it possible to make sales predictions, for example.
+Note, we could use any company share for this example, but we preferred to use a company from Brazil Stock Market, in this case, the company AMBEV.

 <img src="https://github.com/meloandrew/R_Language-Data_Analytics/blob/master/Financial_Data_Analysis_With_R/Images/logo-b3.png" alt = "B3" style="width:200px;height:200px;"/>